 Impacts of Air Pollution Exposure on M.tb Transmission in an Urban Slum Community in Kampala, Uganda – A Pilot Study (2017)

-Stephan Schwander, MD, PhD, Department of Environmental and Occupational Health, Rutgers School of Public Health
+Stephan Schwander, Department of Environmental and Occupational Health, School of Public Health

-Qingyu Meng, PhD, Department of Environmental and Occupational Health, Rutgers School of Public Health
+Qingyu Meng, Department of Environmental and Occupational Health, School of Public Health

 According to the United Nations Human Settlements Programme, more than half of the world’s population lives in cities, with approximately a quarter of the world’s urban population living in slums.
 In Africa, over half of the urban population lives in slums.
 People living in slum areas face multiple environmental and health challenges, including air pollution and infectious diseases.
 Namuwongo is the largest urban slum area in Kampala, the capital city of Uganda, and has a high incidence of tuberculosis (TB).
 This slum can be seen as a model study site of major global environmental and public health significance as slum populations are expected to increase worldwide in the coming decades.
 The purpose of this study, which was conducted in August 2017, was to collect critical pilot data to assess personal air pollution exposures in the slum area in both TB households and healthy households, and to test cough aerosol sampling systems in the slum area.
 Successful protocols were developed for personal air pollution exposure assessments and the cough aerosol sampling.
 High peak exposures of atmospheric particulate matter (PM2.5) and carbon monoxide were detected.